mfaani/mfaani/content/posts/career/how-to-get-into-software-engineering/index.md

 It will help you get a good start.

-### Can you find a mentor for the domain you like?
+### Pick domains that you have access to mentors

-> Would you rather go the east without any tour guide or go to the west with a tour guide?
+> Would you rather go to the east without any tour guide or go to the west with a tour guide?

 People usually go with the journey where they have a trusted guide.
-It's the same with making yourself a career in tech.
+It's the same when it comes to making a career for yourself in tech.
 Having a good mentor is critical, especially in the early stages.
 If you were undecided between which domain to pick, then try picking one that you can find mentors easier.
 There's lots of things that you're either utterly clueless about or just don't know that you don't know.
-Only way to resolve them is **if you have a mentor or a support group.**
+Only way to resolve them is **if you have a mentor or a support group or waste 10X more hours figuring things on your own**

 ## But strangers don't answer my questions online
 They do.
 They do that a LOT!